A higher Gross-Zagier formula and the structure of Selmer groups: Statement of the main results

 \subsection{The non-triviality questions}

-The following non-triviality statements play important roles in this article. \begin{itemize} \item $\kn$ does not vanish. \item $\ks^{\mathrm{Heeg}}$ is non-trivial. \item $\lambdab^{\mathrm{bip}}$ does not vanish. \end{itemize} All these non-triviality statements hold for elliptic curves of analytic rank $\leq 1$ with good reduction at $p$ \cite{bertolini-darmon-venerucci, burungale-skinner-tian, kazim-pollack-sasaki}.
-In \cite{kim-structure-selmer}, we proved the equivalence between the the localization of the Iwasawa main conjecture at the height one prime ideal corresponding to the trivial character and the non-vanishing of $\kn$.
-Extending this idea to the cases of $\ks^{\mathrm{Heeg}}$ and $\lambdab^{\mathrm{bip}}$, we obtain the following result in $\S$\ref{sec:non-triviality-questions}. \begin{thm} We keep all the working hypotheses in $\S$\ref{subsec:working-hypotheses} as well as additional hypotheses given in Assumption \ref{assu:non-triviality-heegner} and Assumption \ref{assu:non-triviality-bipartite} below. \begin{enumerate} \item If the localization of the Iwasawa main conjecture at the height one prime ideal corresponding to the trivial character holds, then $\kn$ does not vanish (Corollary \ref{cor:non-triviality-kn}). \item Suppose that $\nu(N^-)$ is even.
-If the localization of the Heegner point main conjecture at the height one prime ideal corresponding to the trivial character holds, then $\ks^{\mathrm{Heeg}}$ is non-trivial (Corollary \ref{cor:non-triviality-heegner}). \item Suppose that $\nu(N^-)$ is odd.
-If the localization of the anticyclotomic main conjecture for elliptic curves at the height one prime ideal corresponding to the trivial character holds, then $\lambdab^{\mathrm{bip}}$ does not vanish (Corollary \ref{cor:non-triviality-bipartite}). \end{enumerate} \end{thm} It is remarkable that Theorem \ref{thm:non-triviality-total} provides us with numerous examples satisfying the non-triviality statements we need.
-In particular, when an elliptic curve has good ordinary reduction at $p$ and $p$ splits in $K$, these non-triviality questions are also addressed in \cite{sakamoto-p-selmer, kim-structure-selmer} for $\kn$, \cite{wei-zhang-mazur-tate} for $\ks^{\mathrm{Heeg}}$, and \cite{burungale-castella-kim} for $\lambdab^{\mathrm{bip}}$ under mild additional hypotheses, which allows us to invoke the Iwasawa main conjecture resolved by Skinner--Urban \cite{skinner-urban}.
+The non-vanishing of $\kn$, the non-triviality of $\ks^{\mathrm{Heeg}}$, and the non-vanishing of $\lambdab^{\mathrm{bip}}$ play important roles for structure theorems.
+In \cite{kim-structure-selmer}, we proved the equivalence between the the Iwasawa main conjecture localized at the augmentation ideal and the non-vanishing of $\kn$.
+Extending this idea to the cases of $\ks^{\mathrm{Heeg}}$ and $\lambdab^{\mathrm{bip}}$, we obtain the following result. \begin{thm} We keep all the working hypotheses in $\S$\ref{subsec:working-hypotheses}. \begin{enumerate} \item[(IMC)] The Iwasawa main conjecture localized at the augmentation ideal holds if and only if $\kn$ does not vanish.
+In this case, the structure of $\mathrm{Sel}(\mathbb{Q}, E[p^\infty])$ is determined by $\kn$. \item[(HPMC)] Suppose that $\nu(N^-)$ is even.
+If $E$ has good ordinary reduction at $p$, then the Heegner point main conjecture localized at the augmentation ideal holds if and only if $\ks^{\mathrm{Heeg}}$ is non-trivial.
+In this case, if the ranks of $E(\mathbb{Q})$ and $E^{K}(\mathbb{Q})$ only differ by one, then the structure of $\mathrm{Sel}(K, E[p^\infty])$ is determined by $\ks^{\mathrm{Heeg}}$. \item[(AMC)] Suppose that $\nu(N^-)$ is odd.
+If $E$ has good ordinary reduction at $p$, then the anticyclotomic main conjecture localized at the augmentation ideal holds if and only if $\lambdab^{\mathrm{bip}}$ does not vanish.
+In this case, if the mod $p^k$ reduction of $\lambdab^{\mathrm{bip}}$ is free for every $k \geq 1$ in the sense of Definition \ref{defn:freeness-bipartite}, then the structure of $\mathrm{Sel}(K, E[p^\infty])$ is determined by $\lambdab^{\mathrm{bip}}$. \end{enumerate} \end{thm} \begin{proof} For the equivalence statements, see Corollary \ref{cor:non-triviality-kn} for (IMC), Corollary \ref{cor:non-triviality-heegner} for (HPMC), and Corollary \ref{cor:non-triviality-bipartite} for (AMC), respectively.